Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Maximization of the heralding probability - general procedure

-Observe that $d_k$ are polynomial functions of matrix elements of $B$.
-More specifically, each nonzero $d_k$ is a homogeneous polynomial of degree $(N-k)/2$, and $d_N=1$ by construction due to the structure of the matrix elements of $B$, c.f.
-Eq. (\ref{BLambdaexplicit}).
+Observe that $d_k$ are polynomial functions of matrix elements of $B$. \tcr{We can therefore call the parameters $s_j$ and $\nu_{jk}$ the control parameters, following the terminology of Ref. \cite{Hanamura2025}.} More specifically, each nonzero $d_k$ is a homogeneous polynomial of degree $(N-k)/2$ \tcr{in the control parameters}, and $d_N=1$ by construction.